 Stone Bay School has established guidelines for senior staff and the Governing Body on the immediate actions to be taken in the event of a fraud being discovered or suspected.
-It covers how and when to seek professional advice, securing evidence and preventing further losses (see Appendix 1).
+It covers how and when to seek professional advice, securing evidence and preventing further losses.